Resilience Design is pleased to offer native plants, seed and meadowscaping services in the Portland Metro area.

 For your parking strip or a portion of your yard.
 Get all the information, seeds and plants to create your own meadow garden, or hire us to create your dream meadow in 1-3 days.

-DIY – starts at $500 for a small parking strip.
+DIY – starts at $525 for a parking strip.
 Includes an initial consultation, a design and instructions, locally native wildflower and grass seeds and plants and a follow up consultation to help you care for and enjoy your meadow.

 Full Service Installation – starts at $850 for a small parking strip.
 Includes all of the above plus all materials and labor to prepare the site and install the meadow.
 Usually takes 1-3 days.
 Partnering with Apogee Landscapes.